-Michael Conforti joined Scientific Games in January 2011 as Vice President of International Business Development and Government Relations.
+Michael Conforti currently serves as President, Asia-Pacfic, after joining Scientific Games in January 2011 as Vice President of International Business Development and Government Relations.
 Mr. Conforti has significant experience in business development, operations and public/government affairs.
 He was a consultant to Scientific Games for more than five years and most recently played an important role in the development of the Company's China business.
 Prior to joining Scientific Games, Mr. Conforti was the President, Chief Operating Officer and General Counsel of URU Technology Incorporated, which develops and commercializes proprietary biometric access control and identity management solutions.

 From 1997 to 2000, Mr. Conforti was Vice President of International Business Development for GTECH Corporation, which included responsibility for government relations and Asian operations.
 Prior to joining GTECH, Mr. Conforti was a Director of Black, Manafort, Stone & Kelly, a leading Washington, D.C.-based public affairs company.

 Mr. Conforti is an attorney and member of the Virginia State Bar and holds a bachelor’s degree from St. Lawrence University of New York and a JD from George Mason University School of Law of Virginia.